 The low scores and discovered problems do not diminish the firm’s value.
 Rather they lead to a higher degree of value as they are addressed in time to affect a better outcome for all.

 Taking Action — What’s Next?

-Overall, feedback is simple to do and do well, if you have the right tools and processes in place to capture good information quickly and efficiently.
+Overall, learning how to ask a customer for feedback feedback is simple to do and do well, if you have the right tools and processes in place to capture good information quickly and efficiently.
 Most feedback programs fail due to fundamental flaws in feedback collection.

-A service professional that solicits feedback without focusing on the client, his expectations, and his value perceptions will not only get poor feedback data if he gets any at all but is missing a huge opportunity to discover what really makes his relationships work.
-Armed with that knowledge, you can do the best work for your client, meeting his needs better than anyone else, and maximizing your own long-term prosperity.
+A service professional that asks, “How to ask for feedback?” and then solicits feedback without focusing on the client, their expectations, and their value perceptions will not only get poor feedback data, if any at all, but is missing a huge opportunity to discover what really makes their relationships work.
+Armed with that knowledge, you can do the best work for your client, meeting their needs better than anyone else, and maximizing your own long-term prosperity.

-If you would like to speak with someone who helps design and implement feedback and experience programs, Contact us to learn more, or click the button below to chat with a client experience expert today.
+If you would like to speak with someone who helps design, implement and improve feedback and experience programs, Contact us to learn more, or click the button below to chat with a client experience expert today.
 Also, be sure to check out other articles on our blog.